joeblew99/gu/docs/Getting Started.md

 ```

 The main function handles the creation of the `ResourcesManager` by calling the `New`
 function from the [Design Package](../designs) package.
-The `ResourcesManager` expects an an optional
-argument, which is a `ResourceRenderer` type to handle the rendering of the resources on the client.
+The `ResourcesManager` expects an an optional argument, which is a `ResourceRenderer` type to handle the rendering of the resources on the client.

-The   `ResourceRenderer` if passed in will only be ever used on the client, to handle the automatic update of the DOM
-during the initial load and continous updates request either by a component or the browsers URI.
+The   `ResourceRenderer` if passed in will only be ever used on the client, to handle the automatic update of the DOM, during the initial load and continuous update request either by a component or the browser DOM.

 ```go
 	New(&redom.DOMRenderer{